 The Shire of Nillumbik is committed to identifying and protecting our heritage places, buildings and objects as part of our Heritage Strategy.
 We have completed the Nillumbik Heritage Review Stages A & B and are now in the process of implementing the findings into our Planning Scheme.

-Planning Scheme Amendment C149nill proposes to apply the Heritage Overlay (HO) to sixty-five (65) new places in the shire, along with deleting four (4) disused overlays and amending HO112 & HO49.
+Planning Scheme Amendment C149nill proposes to apply the Heritage Overlay (HO) to sixty-three (63) new places, create one (1) new serial listing and one (1) new precinct in the Shire, along with deleting five (5) disused overlays and amending HO49, HO50 & HO112.
 This is in accordance with the recommendations of the Nillumbik Heritage Review Stages A & B adopted by Council on 26 July 2022.

 To stay informed and receive notifications when the amendment progresses please follow this amendment by clicking the +Follow button at the top of this page.